 Day 4Fort Worth–Austin

 A short drive from Austin is the LYNDON B. JOHNSON NATIONAL HISTORIC PARK.
-Hear the story of the 36th President, from his ancestors to his final resting place, at his beloved LBJ Ranch in Texas Hill Country.
+Hear the story of the 36th President, from his ancestors to his final resting place, at his beloved LBJ Ranch.
 Visit the TEXAS WHITE HOUSE, including the President’s Office, living room, dining room, den, and yellow sitting room, restored to their 1963-1968 appearance.
 The afternoon is free to discover all that the charming and historic town of Fredericksburg in Texas Hill Country has to offer.
-Take leisurely strolls in the historic district, surrounded by turn-of-the century architecture, history, heritage, and culture.
+Take leisurely strolls in the historic district, surrounded by turn-of-the-century architecture, history, heritage, and culture.
+Spend the afternoon shopping, pursuing one-of-a-kind, eclectic shops, art galleries, and museums.
 (CB)

 Day 6Fredericksburg–San Antonio